Binary upgrade

 Client library compatibility

-Libraries like github.com/lib/pq or Go's database/sql may need configuration to handle the reconnection path for clients that receive error 58006 (those in daemon mode or stuck past shutdown_timeout).
+Libraries like github.com/lib/pq or Go's database/sql may need configuration to handle the reconnection path for clients that cannot migrate and receive 58006 or a connection close.
 See this issue.

 Operational checklist